superoo7/superoo7.github.io/content/posts/building-blockchain-iot-weather-oracle-chromia-arduino.md

 images = ["/images/iot-weather/cover.png"]
 +++

-# Step-by-Step Guide: Building a Blockchain-Based IoT Weather Oracle on Chromia with Arduino

 ## Introduction

 Integrating IoT with blockchain technology enhances data security, transparency, and reliability—crucial for IoT applications.
 Blockchain’s tamper-proof ledger and ability to timestamp data make it ideal for securely managing IoT information.